 If both partners follow these steps, there’s a good chance the marriage can be saved.
 But whatever your partner does, you should adhere to the action plan.
 If, after twelve months, evidence indicates that your partner cannot be trusted, you can then proceed to divorce knowing you did everything you could to repair your marriage.

 Do you have questions about your legal options after a spouse’s infidelity?
-Please contact us today to schedule your free confidential consultation with one of our compassionate, highly skilled family law attorneys.
+Please contact us today to schedule your confidential consultation with one of our compassionate, highly skilled family law attorneys.